 By Joe Waldron

-Joe Waldron is executive director of the Citizens Committee for the Right to Keep and Bear Arms in Bellevue (www.ccrkba.org) and president of the Washington Arms Collectors.
+Joe Waldron is a retired Marine officer and a board member of the Citizens Committee for the Right to Keep and Bear Arms.